Education Pick Miguel Cardona Is New To Washington — But Not To Classrooms

 "I was fortunate to have a supportive family that encouraged my success in school," Cardona wrote in his doctoral capstone.
 English was his second language, and he said, "Being of Puerto Rican descent, but born in Connecticut, I have always had an awareness of my Hispanic heritage, and like many students, struggled with my identity growing up.
 During my later school years and into adulthood, I embraced my Hispanic-American identity and now encourage my two young children to do the same."

-In December, when he accepted President Biden's nomination, Miguel Cardona said of his life in Meriden: "I, being bilingual and bicultural, am as American as apple pie and rice and beans."
+In December, when he accepted Biden's nomination, Cardona said of his life in Meriden: "I, being bilingual and bicultural, am as American as apple pie and rice and beans."

 The Biden transition team did not respond to multiple NPR interview requests for Cardona.